jasonrdsouza/recipes/web/martini.md

   - Strain into martini glass and serve immediately
 notes:
   - The choice of gin impacts the final product by imparting a "backbone" to the cocktail of whatever flavor profile the gin embodies.
 For martinis, I tend to prefer a gin that isn't overly herbal and piney, in order to not overwhelm the rest of the flavors.
 After testing a variety of gins, I settled on Bombay Sapphire for its balance of flavors, and reasonable price.
+  - Alternatively, I've enjoyed using Japanese gin, such as Suntory Roku, which tends to have a lighter, more citrus/ floral profile.
+When using such a gin, I will often leave out the orange bitters altogether.
   - If you want a vodka martini instead, I have really enjoyed Chopin potato vodka for its rich and creamy mouthfeel.
 My personal preference is a relatively "wet" and sweet martini, so I retain the 2:1 ratio, and still use Carpano Bianco in this case.
 The Vodka does a good job lengthening the flavors in the vermouth.
   - The choice of dry vermouth makes or breaks the cocktail.
 If the Gin is the backbone, the Vermouth acts as the rest of the body.
 Personally I don't like martinis made with the most common dry vermouths, because I find the vermouth flavors a bit flaccid. **(Maybe this is why people have been putting less and less vermouth in their martinis over time...)** Carpano, however, makes the excellent "Carpano Bianco" vermouth, which in my opinion makes a fantastic martini.
 This white vermouth is a little sweeter than usual, but I think that acts to accentuate the flavors of the martini.
   - I like a lot of olives in my martini... like, a light appetizers worth.
 To me the martini is the perfect aperitif, and the liquor soaked olives are a wonderful snack to prepare for dinner.
 I like to eat an olive with just about every sip, which means the standard 3 **(or pitiful solo)** olives are never enough.